daten-sfgz/t3adminer/README.md

 - Good tool together with the Extension sdb_adminer or sdb_maker.

 - This Extension is not neccessary if you have access to PHPmyAdmin instead

+- installing sdb_adminer enables you to add external databases!